-21.05.02 - Regional Progress Report
+22.05.02 - Regional Progress Report

-ADMINISTRATOR: William Swiatek, Principal Planner and Jacob Thompson, Transportation Planner To gauge how well the region is progressing towards the goals developed in the Regional Transportation Plan (RTP) and Public Participation Plan (PPP), staff will develop a Regional Progress Report in preparation for each RTP.
+ADMINISTRATOR: William Swiatek, Principal Planner and Jacob Thompson, Senior Transportation Planner To gauge how well the region is progressing towards the goals developed in the Regional Transportation Plan (RTP) and Public Participation Plan (PPP), staff will develop a Regional Progress Report in preparation for each RTP.
 Using data-driven performance measures where possible, the report tracks the progress of each action in the RTP.
 Red, yellow, and green light indicators are provided for each action representing poor, partial, and full progress.

-21.05.03 - Title VI Plan and Transportation Justice Analysis
+22.05.03 - Title VI Plan and Transportation Justice Analysis

-ADMINISTRATOR: William Swiatek, Principal Planner, Jacob Thompson, Transportation Planner, Randi Novakoff, Outreach Manager
+ADMINISTRATOR: William Swiatek, Principal Planner, Jacob Thompson, Senior Transportation Planner, Randi Novakoff, Outreach Manager

-Measures will continually be developed to better assess the mobility and public participation constraints of our region's low income and minority communities, in step with our obligations under the federal Environmental Justice initiative and Title VI mandate.
-Additionally, staff will seek to understand the mobility challenges of other populations constrained by our transportation system - seniors (those aged 65+), people with disabilities, and those who live in households without vehicles.
+Measures will continually be developed to better assess the mobility and public participation constraints of our region's low income and minority communities, in step with our obligations under the federal Environmental Justice initiative, our Title VI mandate and other directives and initiatives.
+Staff will seek to understand the mobility challenges of other populations constrained by our transportation system - seniors (those aged 65+), people with disabilities, and those who live in households without vehicles.
 These groups are referred to collectively as our Transportation Justice (TJ) communities.
 Staff produced an updated TJ Plan in 2019 and are working towards implementing its recommendations.
+Implementation work includes publicizing results and providing technical and policy support to Delaware's Racial Justice Collaborative.